mendersoftware/mender-docs/08.Server-integration/03.Client-certificates/docs.md

 ### Generate a client certificate

-When preparing client certificate for a device, the certificate key will be generated on a separate system (not on the device), and then provisioned into the device storage.
-This way we can keep records of the public key of the device and ensure sufficient entropy during key generation, so the resulting keys are secure random.
+When preparing a client certificate for a device, the certificate key is generated on a separate system (not on the device), and then provisioned into the device storage.
+This way you can keep records of the public key of the device and ensure sufficient entropy during key generation, so the resulting keys are secure random.

 !!!
 Make sure the system you generate keys on is adequately secured, as it will also generate the device private keys.
-You should consider securely deleting (e.g. `shred`) the *private* keys after provisioning the device if you do not truly need a record of them (you can keep the public keys, of course).
+You should consider securely deleting (e.g. `shred`) the *private* keys after provisioning the device if you do not truly need a record of them (you can keep the public keys).

-We will use OpenSSL to generate a private key using Elliptic Curve cryptography:
+Once again, use OpenSSL to generate a private key using Elliptic Curve cryptography:

 ```bash
 openssl ecparam -genkey -name P-256 -noout -out device-private.key
 ```

 !!!
-The "P-256" curve can be switched with a different curve if necessary.
+You can switch the "P-256" curve with a different curve if necessary.

 Next we create a configuration file which contains information about the device certificate.
 Execute the following command to create the file: